QUALITIES OF GAUZE AND WHAT TO EXPECT

 My gauze item shrunk after I washed and dried it.
 Why?When your gauze crinkles, it shrinks to about 85-90% of its original size during the first couple of launderings.
 This is an inherent quality of the fabric, and essential to making the fabric pucker up.
 We account for this shrinkage in the item's sewn dimensions.

 When I look closely at my gauze, I see that it has tiny brown flecks scattered across the surface.
 Does this mean it has a quality issue?Minuscule brown flecks in the yarns used to make your gauze are completely normal for minimally processed cotton, and are, in fact, proof that it has been minimally processed.
 The small flecks are a part of the cotton plant that gets woven into the yarn.
 We take pride in our minimally processed fabric because it saves energy and benefits the environment.
 Rest assured that these flecks are barely noticeable and minimize with washing.
 And some people love them because they give the gauze a natural look!

 TIPS ON CARING FOR & RETAINING THE PURITY OF YOUR GOTS-CERTIFIED ORGANIC GAUZE

 How do I care for my gauze?Be sure to follow the instructions on the care tag.
-Wash on delicate, cold cycle with like colors.
+Wash on delicate, cold cycle (low spin) with like colors.
 Tumble dry low.
 Avoid laundering with Velcro, hooks, or zippers.
 Do not bleach or use detergents that contain whitening agents.
 If you wash your item on hot and/or dry it on a hot setting, you may risk over-shrinking the gauze.

 What laundry soap do you recommend for your products?We recommend natural, biodegradable detergents as gentle, yet effective cleaning agents.
-We are big fans of Arm & Hammer Washing Soda + grated Castile soap.
-Charlie's Soap is another favorite.
+We like Molly’s Suds Detergent and Molly’s Sud Stain Remover, both sold on our website.